• Home

 Where do rats nest?

-Pest Control, Rats, Rodents, United Kingdom black rat, brown rat, get rid of rats, rats, rats nest Leave a Comment
+Pest Control, Rats, Rodents brown rat, rats Leave a Comment

 In the UK rats prefer to nest in places that are warm, secure and with easy access to food and water.
 Rats need regular access to a water supply, unlike mice who can, if necessary survive on just the moisture in their food.